sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	```

 	The output is similar to the following:

 	![The figure loads a specific R object IRIS\_TMP.](images/load-specific-datastore.png)

-	c.
-Run the following script to load the named R object from the datastore to the current workspace.
+  - Run the following script to load the named R object from the datastore to the current workspace.

 	```r
 	<copy>